Write Transforms

 Multi-Ingest Transforms

-Hydrolix has separated the "schema" from the table, this means that a single table can have multiple transforms allowing it to accept data from a wide variety of sources, flexibly translating each into its own common format.
+Hydrolix has separated the "schema" from the table.
+This means that a single table can have multiple transforms, allowing it to accept data from a wide variety of sources and translating them from their respective schemas into a common format.

 Sample Transform